TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 14 Samples folder.

 If the actual and the expected data are equal, the checkpoint posts a success message to the test log.

 Otherwise, the checkpoint posts an error message to the test log.
-The Additional Info panel reports all differences found during the verification.
+The Details panel reports all differences found during the verification.

 |Note:||To change the type of the message posted to the test log on verification failure or customize the log message of the checkpoints, use one of the alternative approaches described below.|